josejlm2/CodingChallenges/CodeEval/ReadMe.md

 "[Code Eval](https://www.codeeval.com) is a platform used by developers to showcase their skills.
 Developers can participate in app building competitions and win cash/prizes.
 They can also solve programming challenges as a way to impress employers with their technical skills.
 Employers can use CodeEval as a way to enhance their brand by launching competitions/programming challenges and as a means to get introduced to the best developers."

-You can check my [profile](https://www.codeeval.com/profile/josejlm2/) to check my most up to date progress.
+You can check my [profile](https://www.codeeval.com/profile/josejlm2/) to see my most up to date progress.

 ## About this repository